starcitizen-lug/knowledge-base/wiki/Troubleshooting.md

 - If that doesn't work, switching to ext4 is an option.

-#### After playing for a while, game/lutris/wine crash, no errors
+#### After playing for a while, crash with no errors
-  - If there are no errors in your game logs, check your system logs.
+  - If there are no errors in your [game logs](#gathering-logs), check your system logs.
 It may be an Out Of Memory situation.
 Create a larger [swap file](Performance-Tuning#zram--swap).

 ***